maoe/sensu-run/README.md

 # sensu-run

-`sensu-run` runs a command and send its result to Sensu server using the [client socket input](https://sensuapp.org/docs/latest/reference/clients.html#client-socket-input).
+`sensu-run` runs a command and send its result to Sensu server using the [client socket input](https://sensuapp.org/docs/latest/reference/clients.html#client-socket-input) or via the Sensu API.
 It is useful to monitor cron jobs for example.

 ## Installation